Boyz II Men: 2002–2003: Full Circle, "The Color of Love" and Michael McCary's departure

-Signing a new deal with Arista Records in 2002, Boyz II Men began recording the Full Circle album, and recruited Babyface for a new single, "The Color of Love".
+Signing a new deal with Arista Records in 2002, Boyz II Men began recording the Full Circle album, and they recruited Babyface for the lead single, "The Color of Love," which was released in the summer of 2002.
 In an attempt to recapture the massive success the group had enjoyed a decade earlier, the album received a significant promotional budget.
-Arista commissioned a high-budget music video, shot in four different locales by four different directors: supervising director Little X filmed scenes featuring Michael McCary in India, Hype Williams filmed Shawn Stockman in Tokyo, Benny Boom filmed Nathan Morris in Ghana, and Chris Robinson filmed Wanyá Morris in Puerto Rico and finally all were filmed in New York.
+Arista commissioned a high-quality music video, shot in four different locales by four different directors: supervising director Little X filmed scenes featuring Michael McCary in India, Hype Williams filmed Shawn Stockman in Tokyo, Benny Boom filmed Nathan Morris in Ghana, and Chris Robinson filmed Wanyá Morris in Puerto Rico, and finally all four members were filmed in New York City.
 The resulting music video had a debut on BET, but failed to have a great effect, and Full Circle, like Nathan Michael Shawn Wanya before it, sold slightly more than 500,000 copies in the US and 1 million copies worldwide.

-Full Circle became Boyz II Men's final album as a quartet, and their last effort to receive extensive promotion from a major record company.
-On January 30, 2003, Michael McCary left Boyz II Men due to chronic back problems resulting from multiple sclerosis (MS) and personal problems.
-Arista terminated Boyz II Men's contract on April 30, and the remaining three members took a temporary hiatus from the music industry.
+To date, Full Circle is Boyz II Men's last album as a quartet.
+On January 30, 2003, Michael McCary left Boyz II Men due to chronic health challenges resulting from multiple sclerosis and reported personal problems.

+Arista terminated Boyz II Men's recording contract on April 30, 2003.
+The group continued performing and recording as a trio: Nathan Morris, Wanyá Morris, and Shawn Stockman.